MCNC Colorado State University Foreign Student - Volunteer Income Tax Assistance (VITA)

 Description of Service

 Call to make an appointment.
 Foreign students must leave a voicemail with contact information.
-This site is open February 1st, 2018 - April 18th, 2018.
+During the summer, clients who meet eligibility must leave a voicemail with contact information.
+This site is open June 1st, 2018 - October 11th, 2018.
 Offers free tax preparation and assistance for low-income individuals and families.

 - Federal and state e-filing is available